felipe-juan/felipe-juan/README.md

 # ☄️ about me
 hi, I'm a 19yo boi who doesn't know what he is doing in his life
-* 🇧🇷  i'm from são paulo, brasil
+* 🇧🇷  i'm from são paulo, brazil
 * 😀  my pronouns are he/his

 ## 💌 things i like